You've Signed a Lease, Now What?

 Protect your belongings from fire, flood and theft by purchasing renters insurance.
-Your property manager's insurance does not cover your personal property in the event it is damaged in a fire or stolen.
-Check with your auto insurance company or other insurance companies for a price quote.
-You can also ask your parents to see if their homeowner's insurance covers your property.
-Click here to read an article written by Bryan Ochalla, explaining renters insurance to college students.
+Your property owner's insurance does not cover your personal property in the event it is damaged in a fire or stolen.
+Contact your auto insurance company or other insurance companies for a price quote.
+You can also ask your parent or guardian to see if their homeowner's insurance covers your property.
+Check out this article by Bryan Ochalla, explaining renters insurance to college students.

-Also ask Student Legal Services to review your renters insurance policy (or any potential policy) to ensure that the policy covers your acts of negligence.
-Some insurance policies will exclude your acts of negligence from coverage.
+Student Legal Services will review your renter's insurance policy (or any potential policy) to ensure that the policy covers your acts of negligence.
+Some insurance policies exclude acts of negligence from coverage.
 For example, if an accidental fire occurs that leads to damaged personal property, you want to make sure you're covered.

 Need someone to take over your lease?
-You can advertise your property on our Off-Campus Housing Search after you are certain your property manager permits subletting!
-Our office defines a sublet as a completely vacant unit, if the unit will not be completely vacant, you may want to consider a roommate ad instead.
+You can advertise your property on our Off-Campus Housing Search after you are certain your property owner permits subletting.
+OCCSS defines a sublet as a completely vacant unit, if the unit will not be completely vacant, you may want to consider a roommate ad instead.
 If you would like to advertise your sublet on our housing search, visit our subleasing resources.

 Keep in mind that you may still be held responsible for the rent and/or potential property damage when subleasing your rental unit to someone else.
 To understand the implications of subleasing, talk to Student Legal Services at 614-247-5853.